talilama/dnsscope/README.md

 * Dead Domains - Identified domain does not resolve

 ## Usage
-Specify an input file with the target scope using the -i/--infile flag (no CIDR support yet but I am planning on adding it soon.
-Just use prips for now to write out CIDRs to individual IPs).
+Specify an input file with the target scope using the -i/--infile flag (supports IP addresses and CIDR ranges).
 Additionally, pass a list or single top-level domain using -D/-d to run subdomain enumeration.
 By default, only DNS recon is done, but specifying the --tls flag will additionally grab the TLS certificate and check for domains in the Common Name and Subject Alternate Name fields.

 ### Basic Usage Examples:
 Common usage with single domain: